garagehive/garagehive.github.io/docs/garagehive-using-teaching-tips.md

 title: How to Use the Teaching Tips
 ---

+# How to Use the Teaching Tips
+In the context of Business Central, teaching tips refer to guided tours of the various pages within the software.
+These tours are intended to help users with the onboarding process and to educate them on the various functionalities and features available in Business Central.
+By using teaching tips, users can familiarise themselves with the layout, navigation, and key elements of each page, enabling them to effectively navigate and utilize the software.

 ## In this article
 1. [Using the Teaching Tips](#using-the-teaching-tips)
 2. [Enabling and Disabling the Teaching Tips](#enabling-and-disabling-the-teaching-tips)

 ### Using the Teaching Tips
-Teaching tips are Business Central pages tours.
-These will help in onboarding and educating users about the Business Central pages.
-Here is how to use them:
+ Here is how to use teaching tips:
 1. When you open a new page that you haven't visited or opened before, the teaching tips will appear automatically.
 To go through the teaching tips, click the **Take a Tour** button, or the **Close Button** to close them.

    ![](media/garagehive-teaching-tips1.png)